9 Early Symptoms of Alzheimer’s Disease You Should Know

 - Need help keeping track of monthly bills or a checkbook or making errors or mistakes when paying or managing finances.

-- Having trouble concentrating, thinking logically, or taking longer than usual to do things that require mental effort or calculation.
+- Having trouble concentrating, thinking logically, or taking longer than usual to do things that require mental hospice care or calculation.

 Difficulty planning or solving problems can be caused by stress, fatigue, or depression, but it can also be a sign of cognitive impairment.
 If you or a loved one have difficulty planning or solving problems that affect your daily life, you should see your doctor for a check-up.